diogoosorio/blog/content/entries/nodejs-socket-io-awesomeness.md

 kind.
 If you liked the end result, please leave a **Like**/**G+********/****Retweet**. :)

-Oh and you can download the entire thing here:&nbsp_place_holder;[http://diogo osorio.com/public/downloads/rtcserver/rtcserver.zip](../../public/downloads/rt cserver/rtcserver.zip)
+Oh and you can download the entire thing here: [http://diogoosorio.com/public/ downloads/rtcserver/rtcserver.zip](../../public/downloads/rtcserver/rtcserver. zip)